berkmancenter/cwb_frontend/README.md

 Sproutcore caches heavily so you'll often need to empty the tmp and static files after making front-end code changes:

 		rm -rf ./tmp
-		rm -rf ../cwb-rails/public/static
+		rm -rf ../fwb_backend/public/static

 Re-build the app:

-		sproutcore build cwb --buildroot ../cwb-rails/public
+		./fwb build-rails

-We wrote a script that consolidates these 3 commands into a single command:
+As a shortcut, you can pass the `-f` option to the build-rails command.
+The end result is the same as running the three commands above separately:

-		./cwb build-rails -f
+		./fwb build-rails -f

-## Using CWB
+## Using FWB

 #### Managing Projects